syncfusion/blazor-docs/src/notifications/progress-bar/getting-started.md

 </SfProgressBar>
 ```

-On successful compilation of your application, the Syncfusion Blazor `Progress Bar` component will render in the web browser as shown below.
+On successful compilation of your application, the Syncfusion Blazor Progress Bar component will render in the web browser as shown below.

 ![progress bar](images/linear.png)

 ## Progress Type

-You can change the type of `Progress Bar` by using [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressType.html) property.
-By default [`Linear`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressType.html#Syncfusion_Blazor_ProgressBar_ProgressType_Linear) type of `Progress Bar` will render.
+You can change the type of the Progress Bar by using [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressType.html) property.
+By default [`Linear`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressType.html#Syncfusion_Blazor_ProgressBar_ProgressType_Linear) type of Progress Bar will render.
 In the below example, you can see the [`Circular`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressType.html#Syncfusion_Blazor_ProgressBar_ProgressType_Circular) type.

 ```csharp
 <SfProgressBar Type="ProgressType.Circular" Value="70" Minimum="0" Maximum="100" TrackThickness="8" ProgressThickness="8">